 For Power BI Embedded, capacity admins are defined in the Microsoft Azure portal.

 Under User permissions, expand Users with assignment permissions, then add users or groups as appropriate.

 Assign a workspace to a capacity

-There are two ways to assign a workspace to a capacity: in the admin portal; and from an app workspace.
+There are two ways to assign a workspace to a capacity: in the admin portal; and from a workspace.

 Assign from the admin portal

-Capacity admins, along with Power BI admins and Office 365 Global Administrators, can bulk assign workspaces in the premium capacity management section of the admin portal.
+Capacity admins, along with Power BI admins and global administrators, can bulk assign workspaces in the premium capacity management section of the admin portal.
 When you manage a capacity, you see a Workspaces section that allows you to assign workspaces.